Quaker view on same sex marriages - updated December 2013

 Quaker view on marriage

 Quakers in Britain welcome the Marriage (Same Sex Couples) Act.
 The legislation received Royal Assent on 17 July 2013.
-The first Quaker marriages in England and Wales under the new law may be in 2014.
+The Act is being implemented in a phased way and the first marriages in England and Wales under the new law may be from 29 March 2014.

 Quakers see God in everyone and that leads us to say that all committed loving relationships are of equal worth and so Quakers in Britain wish to celebrate them in the same way.